OliverFlecke/02805-Social-Graphs-and-Interactions-Project/text/Discussion.md

 # Discussion

-From the analyse of Twitter, no real correlation between how busy an airport is and how much people like or dislike those airports was found.
+From the analysis of Twitter, no real correlation between how busy an airport is and how much people like or dislike those airports was found.
 Instead, it was noted that airports in different regions of the world, such as the Middle East, are quite popular.
 This could be due to the fact that these airports are newer and more money have been spent on making them modern and luxurious, compared to the older and worn airports of North America and Europe.
 These are all factors that can be considered when finding the best airports.